 "Delicious.
 Wife also loved them.
 These are the best ribs I've cooked so far - this basic recipe is a keeper, and I'm going to stick with it."

-👨🍳How to Grill Baby Back Ribs
+๐จโ๐ณHow to Grill Baby Back RibsโStep-by-Step Photo Instructions

 For more details, keep reading.
 See the Recipe Card below for complete instructions and to print.

-Three hours is a good estimate for cooking a medium-sized rack of ribs.
-If the ribs are a bit small or you are unsure about your grill setup, start checking at about 2 hours.
+Three hours is a reasonable estimate for cooking a medium-sized rack of baby back ribs on a gas grill.
+If your ribs are smaller or you are unsure about your grill setup, start checking at about 2 hours.

 A thick slab may take 4 hours.
-If you are cooking more than one slab with a vertical rack, add about 30-60 minutes.

-There are the variables of the grill and meat, so there is never an exact time for something like this.
+If cooking more than one slab with a vertical rack, add 30-60 minutes.
+There are the variables of the grill and the meat, so there is never an exact time for something like this.

 You need to know when the ribs are done.
 If they are grilled too long, they are dry and overcooked.
 But too short, and they are tough.
 Here are three things to check, but I generally depends on the temperature and the rib bone exposure.

-Rib recipes you should try
+๐Rib recipes you should try

-- 8 tablespoons brown sugar - ½ cup
+- 8 tablespoons brown sugar - ยฝ cup

 - 3 tablespoons kosher salt